FAQ

 Access to Fortune 500®-caliber benefits

 One of the main reasons small and midsized businesses enter into co-employment arrangements is the high-quality, cost-effective health insurance that it affords them.
 In addition to supplying the coverage, PEOs typically manage enrollment, claims and other aspects of plan administration.
-Some even offer benefits beyond medical and dental insurance, like retirement savings plans, education reimbursement, commuter benefits and more.
+Some even offer benefits beyond medical and dental insurance, like retirement savings plans, savings plans, mental health benefits, pet insurance, commuter benefits and more.

 Full-service payroll

 Employers who are struggling to find time to run payroll or are being penalized for mistakes often find welcomed respite in co-employment.
-PEOs may administer aspects of payroll on the client’s behalf, including calculating wages and deductions, paying employees, and filing employment taxes with government agencies.
-Many are also capable of integrating payroll with timekeeping and insurance services, which limits repetitive data entry and reduces errors.
+PEOs may administer aspects of payroll on the client’s behalf, including paying employees, and filing employment taxes with applicable government agencies.
+Many are also capable of integrating payroll with timekeeping, which limits repetitive data entry and reduces errors.

 Compliance expertise

-Compliance may seem like a daunting challenge, but co-employment can provide peace of mind, especially for businesses that aren’t prepared to handle regulatory oversights.
-PEOs have risk and compliance experts who keep up with evolving HR regulations and work with clients to develop proactive strategies that can help protect them from fines and penalties.
-Areas of focus include tax reporting, unemployment and workers’ compensation claims, and workplace policies.
+HR compliance may seem like a daunting challenge, but co-employment can provide peace of mind, especially for businesses that aren’t prepared to handle employment-related regulatory oversights.
+PEOs have HR and risk and safety experts who keep up with evolving HR and worksite safety regulations.
+They work with clients to develop proactive strategies that can help protect them from fines and penalties.
+Areas of focus include employment tax reporting, unemployment and workers’ compensation claims, and HR workplace policies.

 Workers’ compensation coverage

 Meeting state requirements for workers’ compensation insurance is one less headache for businesses in co-employment arrangements.
-PEOs provide coverage for their clients and handle any claims that may arise.
-They also can conduct safety audits and recommend employee training programs to help limit workplace injuries and employer liability.
+PEOs provide coverage for their clients and handle claims that may arise.
+They also can conduct safety reviews and recommend employee training programs to help limit workplace injuries and employer liability.

 HR support

-Businesses that don’t have or want to hire dedicated internal resources for HR can rely on a PEO for their HR needs.
+Businesses that don’t have or want to hire dedicated internal resources for HR can use a PEO for HR issues.
 In co-employment arrangements, clients may have a dedicated HR expert or team, depending on the level of support required, that provides strategic and administrative services.
 If, on the other hand, employers have their own resources, they can continue to use them and may partner with the PEO whenever additional expertise or assistance is necessary.

 Talent management strategy

 The benefit packages that come with co-employment can help businesses appear more attractive to prospective talent, but that’s just the beginning.
-PEOs will often assist with onboarding, employee training and performance management.
-Some also provide strategic services that can help employers adapt to changing workplace demographics and the increasing prevalence of contract and short-term workers.
+PEOs might also assist with onboarding, employee training and performance management, though specific talent-related services differ by provider.
+Employers should check if a PEO has these offerings and if there are added fees.

 Infographic showing the benefits your business gets from ADP TotalSource: hiring, HR & compliance, benefits, payroll & tax, workers' comp, and 401(k)